-At February 28, 2017, the Company had stock-based compensation plans, which currently consists solely of the Company's 2007 Equity Incentive Plan, for employees and non-employee directors which authorized the granting of stock awards.
+At February 28, 2018, the Company had stock-based compensation plans, which currently consists solely of the Company's 2007 Equity Incentive Plan, for employees and non-employee directors which authorized the granting of stock awards.

-The Company recognized \$584,893, \$763,094, and \$865,240 related equity-based compensation expense during the years ended February 28 or 29, 2017, 2016 and 2015, respectively.
+The Company recognized \$591,839, \$584,893, and \$763,094 related equity-based compensation expense during the years ended February 28 or 29, 2018, 2017 and 2016, respectively.
 Compensation costs related to share-based compensation are generally recognized over the vesting period.

-Tax benefits or expense resulting from the difference in the compensation cost recognized for stock options are reported as financing cash flows in the accompanying Statements of Cash Flows.
-The excess tax benefit or (expense) included in net cash provided by financing activities for the years ended February 28 or 29, 2017, 2016 and 2015 was \$(34,128), \$19,868 and \$200,544, respectively.
+Beginning March 1, 2017, the Company adopted ASU No. 2019-09, which requires recognition of excess tax benefits and tax deficiencies in the income statement.
+Prior to March 1, 2017 tax benefits or expense resulting from the difference in the compensation cost recognized for stock options are reported as financing cash flows in the accompanying Statements of Cash Flows.
+The excess tax benefit or (expense) included in net cash provided by financing activities for the years ended February 28 or 29, 2017 and 2016 was \$(34,128) and \$19,868, respectively.

-During FY 2017 and 2016, the Company granted no restricted stock units.
-There were no stock options granted to employees during FY 2017 or FY 2016.
+During FY 2018 and 2017, the Company granted no restricted stock units.
+There wereno stock options granted to employees during FY 2018 or FY 2017.
 The restricted stock unit grants generally vest 17-20% annually over a period of five to six years.
-The Company recognized \$564,473 of consolidated stock-based compensation expense related to these grants during FY 2017 compared with \$602,554 in FY 2016.
-Total unrecognized stock-based compensation expense of non-vested, non-forfeited shares granted, as of February 28, 2017 was \$1,179,492, which is expected to be recognized over the weighted average period of 2.2 years.
+The Company recognized \$532,739 of consolidated stock-based compensation expense related to these grants during FY 2018 compared with \$564,473 in FY 2017.
+Total unrecognized stock-based compensation expense of non-vested, non-forfeited shares granted, as of February 28, 2018 was \$620,753, which is expected to be recognized over the weighted average period of 1.3 years.

-During FY 2017, the Company issued 2,000 fully-vested, unrestricted shares to non-employee directors compared with 4,000 fully-vested, unrestricted shares of stock to non-employee directors in FY 2016.
-In connection with these non-employee director stock issuances, the Company recognized \$20,420 and \$61,040 of stock-based compensation expense during FY 2017 and FY 2016, respectively.
+The Company did not issue any fully vested, unrestricted shares of stock to non-employee directors during the year endedFebruary 28, 2018 compared to 2,000 shares issued during the year endedFebruary 28, 2017.
+In connection with these non-employee director stock issuances, the Company recognized\$0 and \$20,420 of stock-based compensation expense during year ended February 28, 2018 and 2017, respectively.